MarcusSchoelzel/btpcflogin/README.md

   Starts complete Login to Cloud Foundry.
 As this is the default command it can be ommitted and is triggered by executing `btpcflogin`.

 - `add-login`
-  Interactively adds new `pass` login to the config store
+  Interactively adds new `pass`/`gopass` login to the config store

 - `rm-login`
-  Interactively removes `pass` login from the config store
+  Interactively removes `pass`/`gopass` login from the config store

 - `sort-logins`
-  Allows reordering of the stored `pass` logins in the config store
+  Allows reordering of the stored `pass`/`gopass` logins in the config store

 - `t` (target)
   Interactive setting of new target (org and space), by using the current API region and logon token. (see `cf t`)